mmikhasenko/JOB-PHD-LHCb-RUB-2023-08/interview_problems.md

 # PhD Interview Preparation

 Welcome to your PhD interview preparation with the Bochum Hadron Physics group.
 We are eager to learn more about your academic journey and research interests.
 Before we delve into the interview, we would like you to prepare answers to the following questions.
 These questions are designed to gauge your understanding and expertise in various crucial aspects of high-energy physics.
-Please note that you do not need to submit the results of these exercises.
-Once you are ready, request a call via email to schedule your interview before September 23rd.
+Please do not submit the results of these exercises.
+Once you are ready, request a call via email to schedule your interview before September 30th.

-During the interview, we will begin with an introduction to our group and the groundbreaking work we are involved in.
+During the interview, we will begin with an introduction to our group and future projects.
 Following this, you will have the opportunity to introduce yourself and share your academic and research background.
-The main part of the interview will be a discussion of the exercises outlined below, where you will present your prepared answers.
+The technical part of the interview will be a discussion of the exercises outlined below, where you will present your prepared solutions.
 We look forward to a fruitful and engaging discussion with you.

 ## 1. Master Thesis / Current Work (15')